nautechsystems/nautilus_trader/docs/integrations/tardis.md

 ### Loading CSV data in Rust

+You can load Tardis-format CSV data in Rust using the loading functions found [here](https://github.com/nautechsystems/nautilus_trader/blob/develop/nautilus_core/adapters/src/tardis/csv/mod.rs).
-When loading Tardis-format CSV data in Rust, you can optionally specify the instrument ID but must specify both the price precision and size precision.
+When loading data, you can optionally specify the instrument ID but must specify both the price precision and size precision.
 Providing the instrument ID improves loading performance, while specifying the precisions is required, as they cannot be inferred from the text data alone.

 For a complete example, see the [example binary here](https://github.com/nautechsystems/nautilus_trader/blob/develop/nautilus_core/adapters/src/tardis/bin/example_csv.rs).